TheZogen/AzurePrivateDNS/README.md

 The Azure DNS Resolver is only accesibel over a VM or Instance in Azure VNet others cant access the DNS even over VPN.

+So the Required Setup to Resolve Private DNS Zones which are used for Services / Instances in Azure like Storage Accoutns to make them internal Resolvabel over DNS (cause standard is public) you need to query the Azure DNS main Server as meantioned.
+To do that your DNS is required and one more endpoint in Azure (something like a Standard DNS or the Service Azure Private DNS Endpoint) and surely the Azure DNS Server.